This call is for Visual Artists living and/or working in

 interested in traveling to the northwest of Ireland (IRE) for an Artist Residency

-Annually Artlink (Donegal, IRE) partners with an organization in NL to participate in a residency exchange; an artist or art collaborative from NL are hosted by Artlink, and an artist or art collaborative from IRE are hosted in NL for a period of 4-6 weeks.
+Annually, Artlink (Donegal, ROI) partners with CRUX (NL) and O’Brien Farm (NL) to facilitate a residency exchange; an artist or art collaborative from NL are hosted by Artlink, and an artist or art collaborative from ROI are hosted in NL for a period of 4-6 weeks.

 Residency Call Application and Guidelines